 Solar farms vary tremendously in size, defined in terms of megawatts (MW) of capacity.
-The kind of solar farms developers using this site want to construct range from one megawatt all the way up to hundreds of megawatts.
+The kind of solar farm developers want to construct ranges from one megawatt all the way up to hundreds of megawatts.

-As a general rule of thumb, a 1 MW solar farm requires 4-7 acres of land.
+As a general rule of thumb, a 1 MWac (alternating current) solar farm requires 4-7 acres of land.

 The key variable in that 4-7 acre range is how sunny it is in your area.
 Solar farms in areas that get plenty of sun year-round, such as the southwestern United States, will generate more energy per acre than solar farms in the northern states.
 So, if you live in Texas, a 1 MW solar farm might need five acres, whereas in Minnesota it might require seven acres.